dixonge/vagabondians/posts/bigger-tent-wheels.md

 dsq_thread_id:
   - 3118056058
 categories:
-  - sixmonths
+  - Six Months
 tags:
+  - USA
-  - newmexico
+  - New Mexico
-  - sixmonths
+  - Six Months
 ---
 There is a saying in the RV world, especially true for those who intend to travel full-time: